MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deno.md

+---
+description: Run a GitHub Actions for a Deno app
+---
 # Deno
-> Run a GitHub Actions for a Deno app

 <!-- TODO update with learn to code and cheatsheet links -->

 - [deno.land](https://deno.land/)
     > A secure runtime for JavaScript and TypeScript.

 It's not a new language, just a different runtime for running server-side JS, created by the author of Node.

 It has a lot of benefits and doesn't use node modules and package.json but has its own system.